radicalkjax/blog/docs/components/README.md

 # Components Documentation

-This document provides detailed information about the components used in the site, including layouts, includes, and page components.
+This document provides detailed information about the components used in radicalkjax.com, including layouts, includes, and page components.

+**Last Updated:** September 2025

 ## Table of Contents